 Are grey horses born grey?

-No. The grey gene slowly changes the color of the horses coat, through depigmentation, as the horse ages.
+Our research found that about 8% of horses are grey, this makes grey horses unusal but not rare.
+The grey gene slowly changes the color of the horses coat, through depigmentation, as the horse ages.
 Pale grey horses are generally older, while dark grey horses are younger – though the rate at which each grey horse turns grey varies from individual horse to individual horse.

 One way that breeders tell if a newborn horse will turn grey is by checking the fur around the foal’s eye.
 Foals that have the grey gene usually have a ring of white or grey fur around each eye.
 Breeders look at this as a marker to predict the presence of a grey gene.
 According to UC Davis– which offers a genetic test for the presence of the grey gene – grey horses typically turn white by age 6 to 8 years old